 I googled it, but I haven't gone any further as to research the above subject matter.
 I guess I will just base it on the household knowledge that I have.

-has his on little drawer full of reading material.
+My hubby has retreated to the bathroom many, many times staying in there forever and flushing many, many times.
+In his area of retreat, he has his on little drawer full of reading material.
 It is just a ritual that he feels he must perform before he is successful in his mission.

 As for Lulee, we took her to the doctor's office about a month and a half ago with a MAJOR diaper rash.
 It was so bad that desitin would not clear it up.
 We had to get the prescription diaper ointment (Vusion) which worked really well, but not immediately.
 In conjunction with the diaper ointment, we had to give her baths with baking soda and keep her without a diaper as much as possible.